Kavanas History, Family Crest & Coats of Arms

 Early Notables of the Kavanas family (pre 1700)

-, also known as Kit Cavanagh and Mother Ross was a...
-Another 26 words (2 lines of text) are included under the topic Early Kavanas Notables in all our PDF Extended History products and printed products wherever possible.
+Another 141 words (10 lines of text) are included under the topic Early Kavanas Notables in all our PDF Extended History products and printed products wherever possible.